 Rotations/Curriculum

 The program has developed a “Track-Focused” curriculum that allows residents to tailor their training towards their eventual career goals.
 All residents are still required to fulfill the established Family Medicine ACGME requirements with respect to the amounts of rotational and patient care experiences.
-The Track-Focused curriculum will enable the resident to complete all the necessary requirements in the context of each their inpidual career goals through their mandatory elective time.
+The Track-Focused curriculum will enable the resident to complete all the necessary requirements in the context of each of their individual career goals through their mandatory elective time.
 The current ACGME guidelines require that Family Medicine residents have 3 months of elective time, however, proposed changes to these guidelines will expand elective time to 6 months if the ACGME review committee approves in the late Fall.

 Starting in the PGY-1 year, residents will rotate through 4-week block rotations that are core to Family Medicine.
 Every PGY-1 resident will be required to rotate through these rotations.
 This will provide residents with the foundational knowledge and experience to build upon throughout the rest of their PGY-2 and PGY-3 years.